And to Think That I Saw It on Mulberry Street: Autobiographical elements and influences

 Geisel was likely thinking of the real-life Mulberry Street of the Springfield, Massachusetts of his youth.

 Some writers have focused on Mulberry Streets connections to elements of Geisel's life, particularly his childhood in Springfield, Massachusetts.
 Geisel probably named the street in his story after a real-life Mulberry Street in Springfield.
-However, Guy McLain, director of the Springfield Museum, contends that Geisel might have chosen the street mainly because of the sound and rhythm of its name.
+Guy McLain, director of the Springfield Museum, contends that Geisel may have chosen the street due to its proximity to a bakery owned by his grandparents, as well as the sound and rhythm of its name.
 Lewis Nichols, writing in 1962 on the occasion of the book's 25th anniversary, largely confirmed this view, writing that in the book's creation "there was no particular Mulberry Street in view, although there was one of the name in Springfield, Mass., where Mr. Geisel was born, and the subconscious may have taken him back".
 Other writers have pointed out that the motorcycles the policemen use to escort the parade in Mulberry Street resemble Indian motorcycles, which were manufactured in Springfield during Geisel's childhood.
 Cori Urban claimed that the mayor in the story resembles Fordis C. Parker, who was mayor of Springfield from 1925 to 1929.

 Charles Cohen notes that, while the book mentions the intersection of Bliss and Mulberry Streets, their real-life counterparts in Springfield do not cross.
 Cohen connects the horse and wagon in Mulberry Street to Geisel's Springfield childhood and points to precursors of it in Geisel's earlier work.
 He traces the blue elephant in the book to the blue elephants that appear in Geisel's comic strip Hejji.
 Philip Nel acknowledges Mulberry Street as the start of Geisel's particular, distinctive verse style and theorizes that he may have learned "the narrative power of meter and rhyme" from books he read as a child, including The Hole Book by Peter Newell.